aws-amplify/amplify-js/docs/media/tutorials/building-ionic-4-apps/index.md

 You should now see the *awsmobilejs* directory in your project root, as well as an aws-exports.js file in your */src* directory.
 The aws-exports file stores all of your project’s AWS related resource configuration.
 Again, do NOT check in the awsmobilejs directory or aws-exports file into source control.

-Since we are using typescript, change the name of the aws-exports file to *aws-exports.ts*.
+Since we are using TypeScript, change the name of the aws-exports file to *aws-exports.ts*.

 AWS resources for your application can be generated using:
 ```bash